boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

           - $SNAP_DATA/package-run/${SNAPCRAFT_PROJECT_NAME}
     ```

 In the example mentioned above, your "unix socket file" should be created under `{$SNAP_DATA}/package-run/{$SNAP_NAME}/web.sock`.
-Please ensure, that the file is completely managed by your application logic and, other than a network socket, has to be deleted after unbind.
-Also consider deleting it before binding your web server on start up.
+The file has to be managed completely by your application logic and - in contrast to a network socket, has to be deleted after unbinding.
+Also consider deleting the Unix domain socket before binding your web server before start-up.

-Now, you need to publish the information about the socket file using the package-manifest using the ProxyMapping described above.
+Now, publish the information on the socket file using the package-manifest via the ProxyMapping described above.
 The relevant part is the "binding" section below.
-You have to replace
+Replace

 !!! warning
-    The path length of a unix socket is limited to 108 characters.
-Therefore please ensure, that the resolved path, e.g /var/snap/third-party-snap/current/==package-run/third-party-snap/third-party-snap.web.sock==, respects that limit and the highlighted part has a maximal length of 50 characters.
-If necessary, you can shorten the path by replacing "package-run" with "run" and shorting the file name from "third-party-snap.web.sock" to "web.sock".
-See the following example:
+    The path length of a Unix socket is limited to 108 characters.
+Thus, ensure that the resolved path, e.g /var/snap/third-party-snap/current/==package-run/third-party-snap/third-party-snap.web.sock== does not exceed that limit and that the highlighted part does not exceed 50 characters.
+If required, shorten the path by replacing "package-run" with "run" and change the file name from "third-party-snap.web.sock" to "web.sock".
+Example:

 ```json